Joe Zawinul: Stories of the Danube

 Zawinul also wrote a symphony, called Stories of the Danube, which was commissioned by the Brucknerhaus, Linz.
 It was first performed as part of the Linzer Klangwolke (a large-scale open-air broadcast event), for the opening of the 1993 Bruckner Festival in Linz.
 In its seven movements, the symphony traces the course of the Danube from Donaueschingen through various countries ending at the Black Sea.
 It was recorded in 1995 by the Czech State Philharmonic Orchestra, Brno, conducted by Caspar Richter.

 Death

 Zawinul became ill and was hospitalized in his native Vienna on 7 August 2007, after concluding a five-week European tour.
 He died a little over a month later from a rare form of skin cancer (Merkel cell carcinoma) on 11 September 2007.
 He was cremated at Feuerhalle Simmering and his ashes buried in Vienna Central Cemetery.
+His wife Maxine had died earlier the same year.
+They were survived by their sons Erich, Ivan, and Anthony.